-- 0.2a Master's program must be submitted at least one semester prior to graduation. - 0.2b Doctoral program Soon after selecting the thesis advisor the student and advisor must establish an advisory committee.
-In consultation with the advisory committee, the student will develop a plan of study for the remaining courses needed to satisfy the student's area of focus and departmental requirements.
+- 0.2a Master's program must be submitted at least one semester prior to graduation. - 0.2b Doctoral program Soon after selecting the thesis advisor, the student and advisor must establish an advisory committee.
+In consultation with the advisory committee, the student will develop a plan of study for the remaining courses that is consistent with the student's interests and departmental requirements.
+The Graduate School requires that the plan of study must be submitted by the end of a student's first year.